Pseudo-Euclidean Attract-Repel Embeddings for Undirected Graphs: Introduction

 \section{Introduction}

-Network data is ubiquitous across many disciplines ranging from the natural sciences \citep{jeong2001lethality,barabasi2004network} to the social sciences \citep{granovetter1985economic,easley2010networks,jackson2010social}.
-However, networks are high dimensional objects and thus can be difficult to work with.
-Finding easy representations of how nodes are connected is an important topic of study.
-In the symmetric (or undirected) case a workhorse method are dot product models \citep{lovasz1999geometric,ng2002spectral,perozzi2014deepwalk,tang2015line,grover2016node2vec,athreya2017statistical,lerer2019pytorch}.
-In dot product models each node in a network is associated with an embedding (a.k.a latent vector) in Euclidean space and dot product between vectors reflects the strength of an edge between two nodes.
+Network analysis is ubiquitous across many disciplines ranging from the natural \citep{jeong2001lethality,barabasi2004network} to the social sciences \citep{granovetter1985economic,easley2010networks,jackson2010social}.
+In general, graphs are high dimensional objects and can be difficult to work with.
+Finding easy representations is thus an important problem in applied machine learning.
+In the symmetric (or undirected) case a workhorse method are node embedding models \citep{lovasz1999geometric,ng2002spectral,perozzi2014deepwalk,tang2015line,grover2016node2vec,athreya2017statistical,lerer2019pytorch}.
+In these models each node in a network is associated with an embedding (a.k.a latent vector) and dot products between vectors reflect the strength of an edge between two nodes.

-We show that the dot product model can fail in the sense that while the network has simple structure, the dot product model requires a high dimensionality to represent the network well.
-Such failure will occur whenever networks exhibit a lack of `transitivity' $A$ is strongly connected to $B$ and $B$ is strongly connected to $C$ but $A$ is \textit{not} connected to $C$.
-In such cases the dot product model struggles as representing this triangle requires us to construct vectors where $A$ and $B$ are close, $B$ and $C$ are close but $A$ and $C$ are far.
-When networks have many such combinations, representing such a network with high fidelity will require high dimensional vectors.

-Such `forbidden triads' \citep{granovetter1973strength} -- or more general versions of this pattern -- are ubiquitous in networks.
-They can occur in social networks where they can be signals of heterophily (individuals with similar attributes are less likely to be friends) or `enemies' (there is clearly something going on in a citation network if two scientists cite all of the same colleagues but never cite each other).
-In co-occurrence networks they can indicate that nodes play similar `roles' such the formation of teams or the combination of ingredients in recipes.
-Thus, a lossy model which has trouble describing these types of structures is likely missing something important about the network when the embedding dimension is much lower than the node count, as in most applications of network embeddings.

-We show that a minimal way to expand the dot product model is to consider two sets of latent attributes: ones on which nodes attract and ones on which nodes repel.
-We refer to this as an attract-repel (AR) decomposition.
-We show how to construct $AR$ decompositions from a combination of nuclear norm minimization and eigendecomposition.
-We then perform several experiments using the AR decomposition.

-In experiment 1 we use it to measure latent homophily (similar types attract) and heterophily (similar types repel) in real world social networks both at the network and individual level.
-We show that in real social networks there is a substantial heterophilic component and so AR embeddings can more efficiently reproduce network structure than dot product models.
-Furthermore, we show that in a network with known community structure the relative magnitude of an individual's repel vs. attract vectors tells us what fraction of the individual's links are within their own community vs. outside of it.
-We also show that the repulsion component of an $AR$ decompositions can be used to find individuals which fill similar roles in a team (experiment 2) or ingredients which can be substituted for one another in recipes (experiment 3).